Activities at the Estate

 - Lakefront Cottage guests should use firepit #3 behind the cottage.

-- All other guests are welcome to use either the main firepit (#1) in the common area or any of auxiliary firepits (#4, #5, #6 and #7).
+- All other guests are welcome to use either the main firepit (#1) in the common area or any of auxiliary firepits (#4, #5, #6).

 Special Notes for Water Activities

-We do not offer a formal swimming area at Silverlaken, but guest often paddle out and swim from the kayaks.
+We do not offer a formal swimming area at Silverlaken, but guest often paddle out on the kayaks and cool off in the water.
 The Perry Public Beach is just a few miles away at the North East end of the lake as well.

-The Silver Lake Sailing Club leases space next to the Silverlaken Lodge and offers sailing lessons, sailboat/rowboat rentals and fishing kayaks.
+www.PaddleSailSmile.com is based next to the Silverlaken Lodge and offers kayak rentals, peddle boats, sunfish & catamaran sailing.
 Please contact them directly for rates and availability.

-Powerboats & SUP rentals are available at Silverlakemarine.com.
-If you wish to rent a pontoon boat, please contact the marina well in advance of your trip to make a reservation.
+Powerboats rentals are available at Silverlakemarine.com.
+If you wish to rent a pontoon boat, please contact the marina well in advance of your trip to make a reservation as their fleets gets booked fast in the summer.

 Complementary Watercraft at Silverlaken